 Good to Know about Taman Ayun Temple

-Entrance fee to the Taman Ayun Temple is a modest Rp.
-3,000-4,000.
-The temple shares the same anniversary day of the cliff-perched Uluwatu Temple on the island’s southern Bukit peninsula, which is celebrated on the 210-day Balinese Pawukon calendar system or on every ‘Kliwon Medangsia’ Tuesday.
-The ‘piodalan’ temple anniversary celebrations see pilgrims flock to the temple complex, day and night.
+Taman Ayun Temple shares the same anniversary day with the cliff-perched Uluwatu Temple on the island’s southern peninsula.
+This is celebrated every ‘Kliwon Medangsia’ Tuesday on the 210-day Balinese Pawukon calendar, when devotees come to pray, day and night.

-A trip to the Taman Ayun Temple complex is usually an included itinerary for long journeys up to the central or northern Bali regions.
-It is particularly a frequent stopover for visitors who opt to spend time up in Bedugul, as the site is conveniently en route from southern Bali.
+A trip to the Taman Ayun Temple complex is usually an included itinerary on journeys to central or northern Bali.
+It is also a frequent great stopover if you're travelling to Bedugul from South Bali.

 North of the bell tower is a pavilion called Bale Loji.
-In old times, this was where priests and ceremonial attendants would make preparations and take a break.
-Nowadays, artists can be seen here busy at their art-in-the-making.
-Paintings are also available here for purchase.
+In old times, this was where priests and ceremonial attendants would make preparations or take a break.
+Nowadays, you can usually see artists here busy creating their latest works of art which are mostly available for purchase.

 Taman Ayun Temple

 - Opening Hours: Daily from 9am to 4pm